Procurement: Sourcing Products for Your Subscription Boxes

 Besides this nice and sweet negotiating strategy, you could also play the card of ‘higher value’, if your subscription business is giving a share to charity.

-If you’re fulfilling a particular need and providing direct value to people by solving a particular problem, some companies would like to be a part of that story.
+If you’re fulfilling a particular need and providing direct value to people by solving a particular problem, some companies might love to be a part of that story.

 This strategy of higher value can be used either for free samples or free ongoing product supply.